Ugh, oh, you saw one too many pictures of the Kardashians and thought it would be a great idea to color your hair black…again.

 Basically, this method of shampooing in the detergent is like baking.
 Think rolling out cookie or pizza dough with a rolling pin on top of the counter.
 Do that action with your hair between your two flat hands.

-As you are shampooing, you should see the color straight to slide out and down into your drain.
+You should see the color start to slide out and down into your drain as you are shampooing.
 Lightly squeeze and pull it in the water until the detergent is thoroughly rinsed out.
 You can also use a wet comb and run that through a couple of times with the detergent still in.